-It forms a Technical Reference Manual which has been developed by the Scottish Quality Management Centre to support learners before, during and after the ISO 14001:2026 Internal Auditor course.
+It forms a Technical Reference Manual developed by the Scottish Quality Management Centre to support learners before, during and after the ISO 14001:2026 Internal Auditor course.

-It is not a replacement for the ISO 14001 standard, itself.
-It is SQMC’s practical interpretation: what the requirements are trying to achieve, how organisations commonly apply them, and what internal auditors should look for when gathering evidence.
+It is SQMC’s practical interpretation of ISO 14001:2026: what the requirements are trying to achieve, how organisations commonly apply them, and what internal auditors should look for when gathering evidence.

 An Environmental Management System, often shortened to EMS, is the organised way an organisation manages its environmental responsibilities.